gouthamganeshm/online_rti_automation/README.md

 * RTI filing fee is 10 rupees
 * QR code expires in about 2 minutes
-* Always use latest OTP
+* OTP is email based only
 * Ministry selection works best with numeric ID
 * Some pages may show errors after payment this is expected
-* RTI registration number is sent via email
+* Registration number is sent via email

 ---

 ## Failure Handling

-* If OTP fails use latest email OTP
+* If OTP does not match use latest OTP
-* If captcha fails retry until correct
+* If captcha fails retry with new value
-* If page times out continue and check for dialog
+* If selection times out continue and accept dialog
 * Always accept confirmation dialogs

 ---